- Completed FAFSA for student (must be done each year)

 Total Cost of Attendance- minus students other financial aid.
 Example: a standard Cost of Attendance for an on-campus student in 2017-18 is $49,488.
 If the student receives $29,000 in financial aid, the parent would be eligible for the difference of $20,488 in a Direct PLUS Loan.

 The Direct PLUS loan does not have a cumulative maximum.
-This loan, however, does require credit approval and cannot exceed the per year maximum which is the students Cost of Attendance minus their other financial aid.
+This loan, however, does require credit approval and cannot exceed the per year maximum, which is the student's Cost of Attendance minus their other financial aid.

-Standard repayment is 10 years, but can be extended up to 30 years depending on the repayment plan that is selected.
+Standard repayment is 10 years but can be extended up to 30 years depending on the repayment plan that is selected.
 Repayment begins 60 days after the full loan amount is disbursed.
 The parent borrower is responsible for making payments on this loan while a student is in school.
 Parent borrowers have the option to defer payments on principal and/or interest for PLUS loans that were originated after July 1, 2008, provided the student is enrolled at least half time each semester (6 or more credits).
-If the parent borrower wants to defer payments they will want to call their loan servicer to confirm they have the neccessary paperwork in place for the deferment.
+If the parent borrower wants to defer payments they will want to call their loan servicer to confirm they have the necessary paperwork in place for the deferment.
 Parent borrowers will not be assigned to a servicer until the first disbursement has been made to the student.
 Parent borrowers will be contacted by the loan servicer at that time.